EnigmaCurry/blog.rymcg.tech/content/blog/proxmox/03-port-forwarding.md

-In [Part 1](/blog/proxmox/01-virtual-proxmox/) of this series, you installed a Virtual Proxmox server in a libvirt virtual machine (with the GUI tool `virt-manager`), and you chose the the network selection of type `Virtual Network 'default': NAT`.
+In [Part 1](/blog/proxmox/01-virtual-proxmox/) of this series, you installed a Virtual Proxmox server in a libvirt virtual machine (with the GUI tool `virt-manager`), and you chose the network selection of type `Virtual Network 'default': NAT`.
 This type of network only allows traffic from another (virtual) machine on the same network (`'default'`), including from your host workstation (libvirt has created a virtual network device, on the host